CollectiveOpenSourceHardware/collectiveopensourcehardware.github.io/_solarbox/3f_pick_place.md

   </tr>
 </table>

+Once the solder paste is applied to the PCB based, We now proceed with placing the electronic components.

 ## Reading the PCB layout
 Since there is a long list of components to be placed, It is easier to organize them in orderly fashion, for ex: starting with resistors of one class and then the next by referring the Items list as show below.